Active beach nourishment operation at Ocean Park Beach, VA (June 2022)

 Economic Heavy Minerals

-Offshore sand deposits contain disseminated heavy minerals that are sources of titanium- and zirconium-oxides used in the manufacture of pigment for paints, plastics, ceramic glazes, and other industrial uses.
+Offshore sand deposits contain disseminated heavy minerals that are sources of Ti- and Zr-oxides used in the manufacture of pigment for paints, plastics, ceramic glazes, and other industrial uses.
 Other minerals of potential economic interest include sillimanite minerals (Al22SiO5), garnet ((Mg, Fe, Mn, Ca)Al2Si3O12), and high-purity silica quartz (non-heavy mineral).
-Occurrences of these minerals reflect the geologic processes that have acted on Piedmont and Blue Ridge bedrock and sediments in Virginia’s Coastal Plain.
+Occurrences of these minerals reflect the geologic processes that have acted on Piedmont and Blue Ridge bedrock and sediments in Virginia's Coastal Plain.
 Physical and chemical weathering, erosion, sediment transport, and deposition, combined with marine processes, have sorted and re-distributed sediments on the continental shelf.
 An example of this marine re-working and natural density separation is shown in the photo below.
-Depending upon the concentration, extent, and mineral composition of these resources, economically viable deposits could be co-extracted with marine sand for beach nourishment, or possibly as stand-alone heavy mineral mining operations.
+Depending upon the concentration, extent, and mineral composition of these resources, economically viable deposits could be co-extracted with marine sand for beach nourishment or during other stand-alone dredging operations.

 Laboratory analysis of total heavy mineral (THM) concentrates from offshore samples has allowed for the quantification of the compositional variability of economic minerals, and the concentrations of the critical commodities they contain.
 The results also provide new information about grain size characteristics that, together with specific gravity and magnetic susceptibility, are important for the evaluation of recovery and separation methods.

-To date, Virginia Energy has analyzed mineral concentrates from over 600 sediment samples for THM content.
-Mean THM content averaged approximately 3 percent by weight, with some concentrations upwards of 16 percent THM (Figure 2).
-Two percent of analyzed samples had THM concentrations greater than 10 percent by weight.
+To date, Virginia Energy has analyzed mineral concentrates from 640 sediment samples for THM content.
+Mean THM content averaged approximately 3 wt%, with some concentrations upwards of 16 wt% THM (Figure 2).
 The economic heavy mineral (EHM) portion (i.e., ilmenite, rutile, zircon, REE-bearing minerals) averaged about 42% of the THM.
-These concentrations compare favorably with known economic grades for onshore deposits that have been historically mined in the Coastal Plain of Virginia.
-Between 1997 and 2017, Iluka Resources, LLC recovered over 6 million tons of titanium- and zirconium-enriched heavy minerals from two separate deposits of Pliocene-age beach sand in Dinwiddie and Greensville Counties, Virginia (DMME, 2020).
-The estimated value of these concentrates was approximately $1.4 billion.
-These ancient beach sand deposits possibly represent an onshore analog to similar deposits located offshore.
+These concentrations compare favorably with known economic grades for onshore deposits that have been historically mined in the Coastal Plain of Virginia (see the Earth MRI project page to learn more).

-(A) Three-turn Humphrey spiral concentrator used to separate denser minerals from lighter minerals; (B) magnification of a heavy mineral sand concentrate; (C) additional microscope view of heavy mineral concentrate grain assemblages
+Three-turn Humphreys spiral concentrator used to separate denser minerals from lighter minerals; (B)-(C) magnification of a heavy mineral sand concentrate.

 - Open File Report 2019-04 – Heavy mineral distributions in offshore sediments using Q-mode factor analysis.